PedrV/SilverHeart/README.md

 - **Is this program spyware ?**

 No. This is a keylogger.
-This is a common misunderstanding, spyware is a category of programs (most times malware, or “malicious software,” - is an umbrella term that refers to any malicious program or code that is harmful to systems) such as:
+This is a common misunderstanding, spyware is a category of programs (most times malware, or “malicious software,” - an umbrella term that refers to any malicious program or code that is harmful to systems) such as:

 1. Trojans - typically malicious software programs that are disguised as legitimate programs.
 Trojans can delete files, encrypt files for ransom or allow others to have access to the user’s information.